This is a collection of short stories that examine the complicated relationship between technology and humanity.

 Heavy metal.
 Sports.
 Christian music.
 Polka?
 This was the local soundscape of Ocean Shores–an amusing, discorded cacophony, that strangely brought us back to the present moment of where we were.

 “Alright everyone, thanks for listening, and with that, I’m out like a belly button.”
-Even the DJ had his own locally weird quirks.
+Even the DJ had his own local quirks.

 After listening for about 10 minutes or so, my friend laughed and remarked, “I like this connection we’re getting with Ocean Shores.”